 MUCH is for people over 50.
-The current members are in their 50s and 60s and retired from paid work.
-There are currently 8 members, from 6 households, and we hope to develop a community with 20 units, approximately 30 people.
+The current members are in their 50s and 60s, some are working and some retired from paid work.
+There are currently 9 members, from 7 households, and we hope to develop a community with around 15 to 20 units, and 18 to 30 people.
 We are all busy people, active in the community, with a wide range of interests and hobbies.
 We share a commitment to the vision and values of the organisation.
 In our vision and values statement you will find more detail which will provide a basis for exploring with the group whether this is for you.

 What are the MUCH members like?

 Before joining MUCH you will have opportunities to meet and talk to the existing members in a number of ways.
 We hope this will enable you to decide whether we are people you can live and work with, as well as understanding the project itself.

 How much will properties cost?